natacha-beck/cbrain-wiki/programmer-guides/cbrain-task/New-Task-Tutorial.md

 <a name="save" />
 #### iii. save_results()

 This method is invoked when the task has finished on the cluster side.
 Typically, the method should verify that the script has run properly and if so then create new userfiles to store the outputs of the tool.

-Carry out the following steps:
+Here we carry out the following steps:

 * Verify that the output file from the bash script exists.
 * Save its content in the database as a new TextFile.
 * Log information about this processing to both the input file and the output file.